kornysietsma/genai-spike-github-xbar-status/korny_claude_corrections.md

    - I initially wrote tests with complex mocks and assertions about implementation details
    - Korny corrected: Use simple stubs that return test data and test behavior, not implementation
    - Example: In `test_activity_aggregator.py`, replaced Mock objects with simple strings and removed assertions about how many times methods were called

+5. **Give up on testing**

+This was initially developed using a quite complex approach, trying to TDD it.
+But that involved a _lot_ of structure and abstraction, in order to mock out the Github API - for a simple program it ceased to be valuable to keep going this way, it made instead for a _bad_ example of over-engineering.

+So I've scrapped that approach, with a new prompt:

+> this project is a shambles.
+I wanted a simple xbar status app, it seems it's not a good fit for the complicated TDD approach.
+Can you please remove all the tests - I'll test it manually - and all the extra structure added to make it testable.
+Please go back to a single uv script which meets the original spec.md but without tests.
+I've updated the spec.md to reflect this, can you please update plan.md and todo.md with the steps needed, once the tests are cleaned up, to finish the rest of the spec in a non-test-driven way?